muhdnabil/Portfolio/wp-content/plugins/elementskit-lite/readme.txt

 This pro widget is the easy and professional way for you to integrate the Facebook Messenger chat-head into any of your web pages.

 **🟢** [**Cross-Domain Copy Paste (PRO)**](https://wpmet.com/plugin/elementskit/copy-paste/)
-You can easily reuse any section, column, and widget of a website to another website, with this module.
+Easily reuse any section, column, and widget of a website to another website, with this module.

 **🟢** [**Image Masking (PRO)**](https://wpmet.com/plugin/elementskit/masking/)
-This premium module helps you to customize the image shapes and make them more appealing.
+Helps you to customize the image shapes and make them more appealing.

 **🟢** [**Particles (PRO)**](https://wpmet.com/plugin/elementskit/particles/)
-To attract visitors' attention, you can decorate the site's background with particle effects.
+To attract visitors' attention, decorate the site's background with particle effects.

 **🟢** [**Wrapper Link (PRO)**](https://wpmet.com/plugin/elementskit/wrapper-link/)
-This feature allows you to add a link to any section, column, or widget in Elementor.
+Advanced way to add a link to any section, column, or widget in Elementor.

 **🟢** [**Glass Morphism (PRO)**](https://wpmet.com/plugin/elementskit/glass-morphism/)
 To apply frosted glass effects on your website backgrounds, this module is a perfect choice.

 **🟢** [**Mouse Cursor (PRO)**](https://wpmet.com/plugin/elementskit/mouse-cursor/)
 You can convert the boring cursor to interesting ones with our latest module.

 **👉** Learn [How to Install and Use ElementsKit](https://wpmet.com/doc/how-to-purchase-and-activate-elementskit-pro-license/#1-toc-title)